Broker API

 Chains

-Chains are specified as the full name of the chain, capitalised, for example "Ethereum"
+Chains are specified as the full name of the chain, capitalized, for example "Ethereum"

 , "Bitcoin"